mkudija/mkudija.github.io/reading-notes/_md/2020-11-18-After Virtue.md

 - MacIntyre anticipates a rebuttal as saying it is "liberal individualism" vs "*Marxism*" and proceeds to disagree; instead he sees "no tolerable alternative set of political and economic structures which could be brought into place to replace the structures of advanced capitalism" (261-262)
 - MacIntyre's closing paragraph (263)

 > It is always dangerous to draw too precise parallels between one historical period and anther; and among the most misleading of such parallels are those which have been drawn between our own age in Europe and North America and the epoch in which the Roman empire declined into the Dark Ages.
 Nonetheless certain parallels there are.
-A crucial turning point int hat earlier history occurred when men and women of good will turned aside from the task of shoring up the Roman *imperium* and ceased to identify the continuation of civility and moral community with the maintenance of the *imperium*.
+A crucial turning point in that earlier history occurred when men and women of good will turned aside from the task of shoring up the Roman *imperium* and ceased to identify the continuation of civility and moral community with the maintenance of the *imperium*.
 What they set themselves to achieve instead—often not recognizing fully what they were doing—was the construction of new forms of community within which the moral life could be sustained so that both morality and civility might survive the coming ages of barbarism and darkness.
 If my account of our moral condition is correct, we ought also to conclude that for some time now we too have reached that turning point. **What matters at this stage is the construction of local forms of community within which civility and the intellectual and moral life can be sustained through the new dark ages which are already upon us.** And if the tradition of the virtues was able to survive the horrors of the last dark ages, we are not entirely without grounds for hope.
 This time however the barbarians are not waiting beyond the frontiers; they have already been governing us for quite some time.
 And it is our lack of consciousness of this that constitutes part of our predicament. **We are waiting not for a Godot, but for another—doubtless very different—St. Benedict.**

 ## Ch 19 - Postscript to the Second Edition